-Customer Acquisition Cost (CAC), which is the cost of acquiring a new customer, is a crucial metric for SaaS businesses to improve ROI and profit margins.
+Customer Acquisition Cost (CAC), which is the cost of acquiring a new customer, is a crucial metric for SaaS companies to improve ROI and profit margins.
 The costs that go into CAC are the number of new customers you acquired and your sales and marketing expenses, such as SEO, social media marketing, and salaries.

-Referral traffic is traffic to your site from other websites.
-When someone clicks on a link from another site or social media to your site, it is registered as referral traffic.
+Referral traffic is the traffic to your site from other websites.
+When someone clicks on a link from another site or social media platform to your site, it is registered as referral traffic.
 The site that links to yours is known as the “referrer.”
 Some examples of referrers are search engines, social media channels, apps, newsletters, and affiliate links.

 Referral traffic is important because it widens the exposure of your content and gets you potential buyers from trusted sources.
 When high-quality websites link to your site, it increases your domain authority and search rankings.